Introduction

 DNS registrar definition

-A domain name registrar is a business that handles the registration of domain names with customers, and provides the means to implement technical settings (such as DNS glue records and Domain Name System Security Extensions (DNSSEC) Delegation Signer (DS) records).
-A registrar will have an administration portal where authorised users can request new domain names, and configure DNS settings (glue records and DS records).
+A domain name registrar is a business that handles the registration of domain names with customers, and provides the means to implement technical settings.
+This includes DNS settings such as glue records and Domain Name System Security Extensions (DNSSEC) Delegation Signer (DS) records.
+A registrar has an administration portal where authorised users can request new domain names and configure DNS settings.

 Authoritative name server definition